gtheilman/OnCallAssignments/README.md

 Installation does involve some use of the command line.
 If you have no idea what "ls", "sudo" or "mkdir" mean, it might be best to get someone to help you.

+**Step 1:**  Sign up for a [Twilio account](https://www.twilio.com/)

+The Twilio website takes you through the process of obtaining a phone number, but [this video](https://www.youtube.com/watch?v=MR5sAZUlx_0) might also help.
+At this point, you don't need to provide Twilio a credit card.
+The phone number used in the demo account is limited, but sufficient for testing purposes.

-**Step 1:** Install Meteor on your local Windows, Mac or Linux computer.
+**Step 2:** Install Meteor on your local Windows, Mac or Linux computer.

 The official instructions are [here](https://www.meteor.com/install), but you also might find these [unofficial instructions](http://meteortips.com/first-meteor-tutorial/getting-started/) or [this video](https://youtu.be/9EsDHeI327s) helpful.

-**Step 2:**  Create a directory on your local computer.
+**Step 3:**  Create a directory on your local computer.
 Call it something like "OnCallAssignments".

-**Step 3:**  Download the zip file with the contents of this repository and unzip it into that directory.
+**Step 4:**  Download the zip file with the contents of this repository and unzip it into that directory.
 The "Download Zip" button is on the right-side of the repository page.

-**Step 4:**  Deploy the application
+**Step 5:**  Deploy the application

 While you can [run the application locally] (http://docs.meteor.com/#/basic/quickstart) on your local computer, you'll likely have problems with Twilio if your program is not accessible to the outside world.
 So, [deploy your application]  (http://docs.meteor.com/#/basic/quickstart)  on Meteor's free server to try it out.
 For production purposes, a PaaS service like [Modulus](http://help.modulus.io/customer/portal/articles/1647770-using-meteor-with-modulus) may be more appropriate.